SENG Model Parent Groups

 Values, Traditions, and Uniqueness

-A SENG Model Parent Group (SMPG) involves 1-3 co-facilitators, together with 10-20 parents of gifted and talented children.
+A SENG Community Group involves 1-3 co-facilitators, together with 10-20 parents of gifted and talented children.
 Although co-facilitators are knowledgeable about parenting and educating gifted children, they are not there to give expert advice but provide a non-judgmental, safe and nurturing environment for participants to share and exchange information.

 About Us: Adam Laningham, author of Gifted Children & How Trauma Impacts Them, and other books, has over 20 years of experience in the field of education.
 Adam was recognized as the 2014 Arizona Gifted Teacher of the Year, he has taught at several schools in multiple grade levels, created and facilitated numerous gifted programs, and also served as a district gifted services manager coordinating programs for over 6000 gifted students.